tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 ### Performance issue of cuBLAS' batch matmul

-Firstly, we make a theoretical FLOPs analysis over the batch matmul kernels, the results are quite interesting, all the batch matmul have limited computation intensity (less than 1 TFLOPs).
+Firstly, we make a theoretical FLOPs analysis over the batch matmul kernels.
+The results are quite interesting: all the batch matmul have limited computation intensity (less than 1 TFLOPs).

 Then we profile the cuBLAS performance of batch matmul with multiple shapes through nvprof.
 The table below shows some of the metrics obtained on a NVIDIA M40 GPU with CUDA8.0.